starikcetin/Eflatun.EventBus/README.md

     }

     // This will be our event handler.
 It is required by IEventListener<>.
-    // We get the event object as our parameter. public void OnEvent(EventA evnt)
+    // We get the sender and the event as our parameters. public void OnEvent(object sender, EventA @event)
     {
-        // The object that emitted the event.
-        IEventEmitter<EventA> sender = evnt.Sender;

         // Arguments of the event.
-        EventA.Args args = evnt.Arguments;
+        var args = @event.Arguments;

-        // A property in the event arguments. var message = args.Message;
+        var message = args.Message;

+        Debug.Log($"{nameof(ListenerA)} on {gameObject.name} received {@event} from {sender}");
     }
 }
 ```

+Just like emitters, listeners can also be anything you want, they don't have to be a `MonoBehaviour`.

 ## Caveats

 * If you emit events in Awake or Start, Listeners might not be able to catch them.
 They also might.
 So I suggest registering listeners in Awake and emitting in Start, to make sure all listeners receive the event correctly.

-* GC allocations.
+* ~GC allocations.
 This is fixable by using structs instead of classes for Events.
-I will work on it.
+I will work on it.~
+    * This is fixed in `0.1.0`.
+Now you can use structs for your events and arguments, this means absolutely 0 GC allocations!
+Hooray!

 ## License